|

 variables in the 'list'; some of which (as in the example below) don't

 contain useful data.
-You need to specify the correct time interval
+You need to specify the correct sample interval (in seconds).

 looks like this: